 Is Portugal a Schengen country?

 Yes, Portugal is a Schengen country.
-Portugal is part of the Schengen Agreement, which is an area comprising 27 European countries that have abolished passport control at their mutual borders, allowing for the free and unrestricted movement of people within the area.
+Portugal is part of the Schengen Agreement, which comprises 27 European countries that have abolished passport control at their mutual borders, allowing for the free and unrestricted movement of people within the area.

 Which countries have a visa free agreement with Portugal?

-Portugal, as a Schengen country and a member of the European Union, allows visa-free access for citizens of certain countries for short stays (usually up to 90 days within a 180-day period).
+Portugal has a Schengen agreement, making it a member of the European Union.
+This means, it allows visa-free access for citizens of certain countries for short stays of up to about three months (usually up to 90 days within 180 days).

-Citizens of European Union (EU) member states, European Free Trade Association (EFTA) member states (Iceland, Liechtenstein, Norway, and Switzerland), as well as certain other countries, do not require a visa for short stays in Portugal.
+Citizens of European Union (EU) member states, European Free Trade Association (EFTA) member states (Iceland, Liechtenstein, Norway, and Switzerland), and certain other countries don’t require a visa for short stays in Portugal.

-If you are a US resident planning to travel to Portugal on a tourist or business trip for a period not to exceed 90 days, you do not need to make a Portugal Schengen Visa application.
-The Portugal visa requirements for US permanent residents include possession of a US passport, valid for a minimum of three months beyond the length of your stay.
+The only Portugal visa requirement for US permanent residents is possession of a US passport, which must be valid for a minimum of three months beyond the length of the stay.

 What do I need for my Portugal visa application?

-The documents you have to submit for a Portugal Schengen Visa application are:
+The documents you have to submit for a Schengen or Portugal tourist visa application are as follows:

 • A completed and signed visa application form